 Day 8-10: Lake Toba

-We started our trip in Sumatra with heading to the most famous sight.
+We started our trip in Sumatra by heading to the most famous sight.
 When in Bukit Lawang, the best activity to do is to book an overnight jungle trek to spot the orangutans.
 Not much luxury, but an experience to never forget.
 I can elaborate even more here, but let me refer to the full Bukit Lawang guide I’ve written which covers all you need to know about a visit to the Orangutans.

 In the night from day 4 to day 5, we took a night bus from Medan to Banda Aceh.
-Be warned, this is quite intens, but on such a big island and on a student budget the cheapest and most time saving way to travel are the night busses.
+Be warned, this is quite intense, but on such a big island and on a student budget the cheapest and most time-saving way to travel is the night busses.
 We arrived in Banda Aceh early in the morning, where we took a cab to the harbour, where we took the ferry to Pulau Weh.
 Pulau Weh is a tropical island, that was impacted by the tsunami in 2004.
-Unfortunately, the weather wasn’t really on our side when being in Pulau Weh, but it really is a pretty island.
+Unfortunately, the weather wasn’t really on our side when being in Pulau Weh, but it is a pretty island.
 Relax at the guesthouse, enjoy some good food or rent a scooter to discover the island.
-To get to our destination, we took a cab from the harbour in Pulau Weh and drove around 30 minutes.
+To get to our destination, we took a cab from the harbour in Pulau Weh and drove for around 30 minutes.
 A great recommendation for food is Mama Mia’s restaurant!